Log Homes and Stone Chimneys or Foundations

 Classic example of rot along a stone chimney

-There is a solution to this problem, but first a person needs to identify any potential problem locations on a particular log building.
-A trained professional can look at a stone foundation or a chimney and find problem areas.
-If logs are at all imbedded into the mortar around the stone, it could result in rotten logs.
+There is a solution to this problem, but first, a person needs to identify any potential problem locations on a particular log building.
+A trained professional can examine a stone foundation or a chimney and identify problem areas.
+If logs are embedded in the mortar around the stone, it could result in rotten logs.

 Sealing the rocks in the chimney

 Log ends are often set into concrete near footings and where an exterior chimney bisects a wall.
-At Edmunds & Company, we have trained people who can use a jack hammer or air chisel to remove the mortar to unveil any existing problems.
-We use Perma-Chink brand chinking to seal these intersections to make sure no water can be held up against the logs and cause rot.
+At Edmunds & Company, we have trained people who can use a jackhammer or an air chisel to remove mortar and uncover any existing problems.
+We use Perma-Chink brand chinking to seal these intersections, ensuring no water can be trapped against the logs and cause rot.

 If you have concerns about the logs around your chimney or foundation, give us a call at 715-373-5744.
 We can help.